apollographql/router/.changesets/fix_bnjjj_fix_4397.md

 }
 ```

-or if you used a variable like this:
+Or if you used a variable:

 ```graphql
 {